Eclipse-SDV-Hackathon-Chapter-Three/TheBigRanch/README.md

 | Guilherme Barros      | guifreiremag   | Developer |

 ## Challenge
-*Which challenge have you decided to compete for?*

 We have chosen to do the **SDV lab challenge**.

 ## Core Idea